HexLasso/FF-16/README.md

 | Pattern frequency | The number of occurrences of a given pattern in a block. |
 | Frequency threshold | The boundary to define the statistically significant pattern frequency. |
 | Dictionary | A list of pattern-description pairs in a user-editable CSV file in which the pattern is looked up. |

+## Use cases

+* Quick understanding of the layout of the file
+* Finding redundancy in high-entropy data